![]() |

 and give you an exaggerated reading.
 Just be careful to measure to the bottom

-the snow falls without wind and isn't melting on the ground.
+the snow falls without wind and is not melting on the ground.
 But when the

 wind blows, measuring snow becomes a real challenge.
 We deal with drifted